This Day In Writing History

 Olga da Polga is a guinea pig.
 She's also a teller of tall tales in the tradition of Baron Munchhausen.
 Something fairly ordinary will happen to her, and she'll give a wildly exaggerated account of it to her friends.
 Bond would write numerous books featuring Olga da Polga's alleged adventures.

 In 1975, while he was working on his Olga da Polga series, Michael Bond served as the producer of a BBC TV series based on his Paddington books.
 The animated series had a unique look; while the other characters and the backgrounds were two-dimensional animations, Paddington was rendered in 3D stop-motion animation.
 Whenever Paddington touched two-dimensional objects, they would become 3D like him.
 The series was a huge hit in the UK and just as successful when it premiered on American television.
-In 1989, a new Paddington animated series premiered on American TV, produced by the Hanna-Barbera studios.
-It starred Charlie Adler as the voice of Paddington and Tim Curry as Mr. Curry.
+In 1989, a new Paddington animated series premiered on American TV, produced by the Hanna-Barbera studios and starring the voices of Charlie Adler as Paddington and Tim Curry as Mr. Curry.

 Warner Brothers has announced that a Paddington feature film is now in the works.